 - Make a visit to a church today in honor of the two Princes of the Apostles.

-- Teach your children what it means to be a temple of the Holy Spirit.
+- Talk about with your children what it means to be a temple of the Holy Spirit.

 St. Rose Philippine Duchesne

 Philippine was the daughter of a prominent French lawyer and was educated by the Visitation nuns, whom she later joined.
 During the French Revolution the Order was dispersed and for some years she served the sick and the poor as well as fugitive priests.

 In 1804 she joined the Religious of the Sacred Heart, founded by St. Madeline Sophie Barat.
 When Bishop Dubourg of New Orleans asked for nuns for his young American diocese, Philippine begged for permission to go with him.
 She was forty-nine years old when she arrived at St. Louis, Missouri, with four companions, and established the first convent of the Society at St. Charles.